normful/ultimate-breakout/planning/NOTES.md

 ## Competitive individual players

+- Game objective: Get the most points from their 3 lives.
+- Win condition: Be the player with the highest score on the leaderboard.
+- Loss condition: When the player runs out of lives.

+### Joining a game

 - A player can join at any time.

+### Interaction with other users

 - A player hits the same bricks as the other players.
+- A player has their own ball and paddle and cannot interact with other players' balls or paddles.
 - If a player hits a brick in their game, it disappears from the bricks in the other players' games.
+- Remote players' balls and paddles are visible on the screen and rendered semi-transparent.
+- Remote players' balls and paddles are rendered underneath the local player's ball and paddle.

+### Lives

 - Each player is given 3 lives.

-- Game objective: Get the most points from their 3 lives.
-- Win condition: Be the  player with the highest score on the leaderboard.
+### Leaderboard

+- The leaderboard is reset every week.

+### Rounds

+- A round ends when all bricks are cleared from the board.

+### Game end

+- The game never ends.
-- Loss condition: When the player runs out of lives.
+- When no users are connected, the canvas is reset.

 ## Competitive 2 teams with inverted bricks